brownby/ESBD-Libraries/README.md

-# Project-ESBD
+# Project ESBD - Libraries
-An all-in-one resource for learning about and creating embedded systems
+Eagle device libraries for a variety of common components

-More information at projectesbd.com
+More info to come!